MoonOoOoO/nvidia-mig-py/README.md

 # NVIDIA MIG Manager

 A Python library for managing NVIDIA GPU Multi-Instance GPU (MIG) partitions and resources.
-This library provides a simple interface to create, list, and destroy MIG partitions, as well as monitor their resource usage.
+This library provides a simple interface to create, list, and destroy MIG partitions, as well as monitor their resource usage. **Only tested with NVIDIA A30 GPUs.**

 ---